socr102/QR-Valet-Ticket-Application/README.md

 I assume that you install the python 3.9

-1. Go to the project folder that there is  "manage.py" file
+Go to the project folder that there is  "manage.py" file:

-2. Make the virtualenv
+Make the virtualenv:

 	python -m venv venv
+	.\venv\Scripts\activate

-3. Install the packages needed
+Install the packages needed

 	pip install -r requirements.txt

-4. Build the table
+Build the table

 	python manage.py migrate

-5. Make the superuser
+Make the superuser

 	python manage.py createsuperuser

-6. Run the server
+Run the server 😅

 	python manage.py runserver

-- The meaning of the status number
+The meaning of the status number in the code

 	1 - Delayed